I start suspecting

 nearly impossible to conduct according to the drug model for these

 studies.
-It isn't possible to isolate the direct benefit of nutritional
+It isn't easy to isolate the direct benefit of nutritional

 therapy as a cure for a specific disease.
 It doesn't mean that there is no

-benefit - just that it can't be validated in the same manner as we
+benefit - just that it can't be as easily validated in the same manner as we

 pharmacies dedicated to providing health information and valid natural